 – Delayed submission of grades constitutes an undesirable and unnecessary disservice to the students.
 Many students need the grade in a timely fashion to receive tuition reimbursement from their employer.

 – Continued failure to turn in grades on time may affect the faculty member’s EP status.
 Grades may not be posted with student names or social security numbers.

 Instructors will need to submit a grade change request through the SIS system.

 The section below summarizes the EP policy on academic misconduct which can be found here.

 Johns Hopkins faculty and students have a joint responsibility to maintain the academic integrity of the university in all respects.

 Students must conduct themselves in a manner appropriate to the university’s mission as an institution of higher education.
 Students are obligated to refrain from acts that they know, or under the circumstances have reason to know, impair the academic integrity of the university.

 Violations of academic integrity include, but are not limited to: cheating; plagiarism; unapproved multiple submissions; knowingly furnishing false information to any agent of the university for inclusion in academic records; and falsification, forgery, alteration, destruction, or misuse of official university documents.

 Members of the faculty are responsible for announcing the academic requirements of each course, for the conduct of examinations, and for the security of examination papers and teaching laboratories.
-It is the duty of faculty to report suspected violations of academic integrity to the appropriate program chair.
+Faculty should report suspected violations to the Academic Integrity Officer.

 It is the responsibility of each student to report to the instructor any suspected violations of academic integrity.